Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Impact statement

 A central claim behind the Platonic Representation Hypothesis is that, as models become more capable, their representations begin to \emph{converge} across modalities.
 We revisit this claim through our calibration framework to determine whether the observed alignment reflects genuine shared representation structure or instead arises from width and depth confounders.

-\looseness=-1 We follow the experimental protocol of \citet{pmlr-v235-huh24a} using $n = 1024$ image--text pairs (WIT; \citet{srinivasan2021wit}) and embeddings from three language model families (Bloomz, OpenLLaMA, LLaMA) and five vision model families (ImageNet-21K, MAE, DINOv2, CLIP, CLIP-finetuned) across multiple scales.
-This yields 204 vision--language model pairs spanning $d/n \in [0.75, 8]$.
+\looseness=-1 We follow the experimental protocol of \citet{pmlr-v235-huh24a} using $n = 1024$ image--text pairs (WIT; \citet{srinivasan2021wit}) and embeddings from three language model families (BLOOM, OpenLLaMA, LLaMA) and five vision model families (ImageNet-21K, MAE, DINOv2, CLIP, CLIP-finetuned) across multiple scales.
+As in \citet{pmlr-v235-huh24a}, we extract per-layer representations using the class token for vision models and mean pooling over tokens for language models.
+This yields 204 vision--language model pairs spanning $d/n \in [0.19, 8]$.
 For each pair, we compute layer-wise similarity and report the maximum across layers, as in the original work.
 We evaluate both global spectral metrics (\gls{cka} linear/RBF) and local neighborhood metrics (\gls{mknn}, cycle-$k$NN, CKNNA).
 Following \citet{pmlr-v235-huh24a}, we evaluate \gls{mknn}, cycle-$k$NN, and CKNNA with $k=10$.
 We further apply Benjamini-Hochberg FDR correction~\citep{benjamini1995controlling} to control for multiple comparisons across model pairs.

 For the \emph{global} similarity, we find that uncalibrated \gls{cka} scores increase with model scale (dotted lines in \Cref{fig:prh-alignment}a), reproducing the trend interpreted as evidence of cross-modal convergence~\citep{pmlr-v235-huh24a}.
 However, this trend disappears after our calibration (solid lines): calibrated \gls{cka} shows no systematic increase with model size.
 This indicates that global convergence in uncalibrated \gls{cka} is largely attributable to width and depth confounders rather than a genuine increase in representational similarity.
+The same holds for the other global metrics, including shape- and geometry-based ones: \gls{svcca}, the RV coefficient, and Procrustes distance all lose their apparent scaling trend after calibration (\Cref{app:prh-full}).

 In contrast, for the \emph{local} similarity, evidence of cross-modal convergence remains strong for neighborhood-based metrics even under our calibration (\Cref{fig:prh-alignment}b).
 The same qualitative conclusion holds for other neighborhood-based measures (cycle-$k$NN and CKNNA; \Cref{app:prh-full}) and different choices of $\alpha$ (\Cref{app:alpha-sensitivity}).
 Further analysis (\Cref{app:locality-analysis}) reveals that models converge in local neighborhood structure: models increasingly agree on which points are neighbors, but do not agree on the pairwise distances, since CKA-RBF with a small bandwidth shows no alignment after calibration.